FTC approves Dollar Tree's takeover of Family Dollar

 Dollar Tree sells a mix of consumables in suburban stores across most U.S. states, as well as discretionary items such as gifts, party goods and greeting cards.
 Everything has a price tag of $1 or less.

-Most Family Dollar stores are in low-income neighborhoods.
+Most Family Dollar stores are in low-income neighbourhoods.
 Its presence is biggest in Texas and the eastern United States, where it mainly sells lower-margin food and household products.

 (Reporting by Diane Bartz in Washington and Yashaswini Swamynathan in Bengaluru; Editing by Sandra Maler and Don Sebastian)